 It’s an unavoidable consequence of working with chocolate as a photographer that there will be imperfections to fix in post.
 So it’s important to be handy with PhotoShop.
 You can repair minor blemishes on the surface using the spot healing brush or clone stamp tool.

 You should be well on your way to capturing chocolate on camera like a pro.
 A beautiful close-up shot of chocolate would be a wonderful decoration in your kitchen.
-Why not create your very own photo canvas for some culinary inspiration?
+Why not create your very own photo canvas or framed print for some culinary inspiration?